Esri/arcgis-maps-sdk-java-samples/raster/identify-raster-cell/README.md

 # Identify raster cell

-Get the cell value of a local raster at the clicked location and display the result in a callout.
+Get the cell value of a local raster and display the result in a callout.

 ![Image of identify raster cell](IdentifyRasterCell.png)